csstools/tokenizer/README.md

   /** Position in the string at which the token was retrieved. */
   tick: number

-  /** Number identifying the kind of token. */
-  type:
-    | 1 // Symbol
-    | 2 // Comment
-    | 3 // Space
-    | 4 // Word
-    | 5 // Function
-    | 6 // Atword
-    | 7 // Hash
-    | 8 // String
-    | 9 // Number

-  /** Code, like the character code of a symbol, or the character code of the opening parenthesis of a function. */
+  /** Number identifying the kind of token; or the character code of a symbol. */
-  code: number
+  type: number

-  /** Lead, like the opening of a comment, the quotation mark of a string, or the name of a function. */
-  lead: string,

-  /** Data, like the numbers before a unit, the word after an at-sign, or the opening parenthesis of a Function. */
+  /** Data, the number of characters in the token. */
-  data: string,
+  data: number,

-  /** Tail, like the unit after a number, or the closing of a comment. */
+  /** Tail, the number of characters in a unit after a number, or in the closing of a comment. */
-  tail: string,
+  edge: string,
 }
 ```